Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Golden Knights Advanced Stats

-- During their past 10 games, the Golden Knights have scored 1.7 more goals per game than their average on the season.
+- In their past 10 games, the Golden Knights are scoring 1.7 more goals per game than their season-long average.

-- The Golden Knights are ranked 14th in the NHL with 267 goals this season, an average of 3.3 per contest.

-- The Golden Knights are ranked 11th in total goals against, giving up 2.7 goals per game (225 total) in league play.
+- The Golden Knights are ranked 11th in league action in goals against this season, having given up 225 total goals (2.7 per game).

 - With a +42 goal differential, they're ranked ninth-best in the league.